Guinea: Colony

+Independence

 In 1958, the French Fourth Republic collapsed due to political instability and its failures in dealing with its colonies, especially Indochina and Algeria.
 The French Fifth Republic gave the colonies the choice of autonomy in a new French Community or immediate independence in the referendum of 28 September 1958.
 Guinea voted overwhelmingly for independence.
-It was led by Ahmed Sékou Touré, whose Democratic Party of Guinea-African Democratic Rally (PDG) had won 56 of 60 seats in the 1957 territorial elections.
+Guinean women were an integral part of influencing the nation to become liberated from the French and be a sovereign state.
+Guinean women were a part of social justice organizations and protested against poor living conditions with demands to live comfortably and freely with a promise for a better future.
+The movement for freedom brought together women of all education levels including illiterate women who organized strikes such as sexual strikes to encourage their men to vote for the political party that favoured independence.
+There were even all women military forces with Mafory Bangoura emerging as an iconic figure in favour of independence.
+The political party for independence was led by Ahmed Sékou Touré, whose Democratic Party of Guinea-African Democratic Rally (PDG) had won 56 of 60 seats in the 1957 territorial elections.

 The French later withdrew, and on 2 October 1958, Guinea proclaimed itself a sovereign and independent republic, with Sékou Touré as president.
 Later, Opération Persil was planned by Jacques Foccart; they planned to create large quantities of forged Guinean francs to hyperinflate Guinea's economy and to arm Touré's opposition figures.
 However, the operation was leaked, and soon, the Guinean was issuing a number of official complaints.

 Post-colonial

 Under Touré's rule

 In 1960, Touré declared the Democratic Party of Guinea the country's only legal political party, and for the next 24 years, the government and PDG were one.
 Touré was re-elected unopposed to four 7-year terms as president, and every 5 years voters were presented with a single list of PDG candidates for the National Assembly.

 On 22 November 1970, Portuguese forces from neighbouring Portuguese Guinea staged Operation Green Sea, a raid on Conakry by several hundred exiled Guinean opposition forces.
 Among their goals, the Portuguese military wanted to kill or capture Sekou Touré due to his support of PAIGC, an independence movement and rebel group that had carried out attacks inside Portuguese Guinea from their bases in Guinea.
 After some fighting, the Portuguese-backed forces retreated.
 Guinea was elected as a non-permanent member of the UN Security Council 1972–73.

 In 1977, a declining economy and a ban on all private economic transactions led to the Market Women's Revolt, a series of anti-government riots started by women working in Conakry's Madina Market.
 Touré vacillated from supporting the Soviet Union to supporting the United States.
 The late 1970s and early 1980s saw some economic reforms.
 After the election of Valéry Giscard d'Estaing as French president, trade increased and the two countries exchanged diplomatic visits.